CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="mod-tabs-share-gen"></a>General Share

-If you want the same **Title** to be used for all of the **Share** tabs all of the time add it here.
-If have chosen a **default link** I recommend you add a **default title** as well.
+If you want the same title to be used for all of the **Share This** icons all of the time add it here.
+If have chosen a default link I recommend you add a default title as well.
 If left blank the current title will be used.
-If you want the same link to be used for all of the **Share** tabs all of the time add it here.

-If left blank the current URL will be used. - Note: When adding your link use the domain minus the http:// only add the link in the following format www.socialmedia.com. *\[Figure-25c\]*
+If you want the same link to be used for all of the **Share This** icons all of the time add it here.
+If left blank the current URL will be used. - Note: When adding your link use the domain minus the http:// only add the link in the following format www.socialmedia.com.
+You can also add a default description that will be used in the email produced by the **Share This** email button. *\[Figure-25c\]*

 ![Figure-25c](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-tabs-mod-config-share1.png "Figure-25c"){.coalaweb-docs}